Blue-Sky-Mods/Wine/BlueSky_Sound/README.md

-# Interact Sound
+# BlueSky Sound

-Play sounds using the NUI environment in FiveM's FXServer.
+Play distance oriented sounds using the NUI environment in FiveM's FXServer.